Tyler Booker: Early life

 Booker was born on April 12, 2004, in New Haven, Connecticut.
 He attended St. Luke's School in New Canaan, Connecticut, before transferring to IMG Academy in Bradenton, Florida.
 Coming out of high school, he was rated as a four-star recruit and the number 39 overall prospect.
 Booker committed to play college football for the Alabama Crimson Tide over offers from schools such as Florida, Georgia, Oregon, and Ohio State.

 College career

 As a freshman in 2022, Booker played in 12 games making one start.
 In week 4 of the 2023 season, Booker was named the SEC offensive lineman of the week for his performance in a win over Ole Miss.
 During the 2023 season, he started in 12 games for Alabama, allowing just two sacks and four pressures on the year.
 For his performance, he was named second-team All-SEC.
-He earned first team All-American honors in the 2024 season.

 Professional career

 Booker was selected in the first round with the 12th overall pick in the 2025 NFL draft by the Dallas Cowboys.
+As a rookie, he started and appeared in 14 games.